NightEye1545/NightEye1545.github.io/_projects/mandelbrot.md

 permalink: /projects/mandelbrot/
 ---

 For this project, I wanted to give the users a bit more freedom than usual on how to change the Mandelbrot set parameters.
 It gives rise to a miriad of even more interesting structures.
 Definitely give it a go!
+Yup!

 <div class="embed-wrapper">
   <iframe